Timeline of the COVID-19 pandemic in Australia (July–December 2021): August 2021

 Also on 21 August 2021 there were anti-lockdown protests in Adelaide, Brisbane, Darwin, Melbourne, Perth and Sydney.
 Up to 4,000 people marched in Melbourne with over 200 arrested.
 The other protests were much smaller.
 In Sydney the protest was countered by a pre-planned police response of over 1,500 officers and roadblocks on major roads into the central business district.
 About 250 protesters got into the city and over 45 people were arrested.
 One of its main organisers was jailed in NSW the day before the march for breaching public health orders by travelling to Sydney from Queensland.

 On 23 August in NSW, as of midnight previously announced added restrictions came into force, a curfew from 9pm to 5am in the 12 NSW 'LGAs of concern', being: Bayside, Blacktown, Burwood, Campbelltown, Canterbury-Bankstown, Cumberland, Fairfield, Georges River, Liverpool, Parramatta, Penrith and Strathfield; and mask wearing made mandatory outside the home everywhere in NSW.

-On 25 August in NSW, 3 deaths were reported of COVID cases who died from 17–21 August in western Sydney.
+On 25 August in NSW, 3 deaths were reported of COVID cases who died from 17 to 21 August in western Sydney.
 All men, one was in his 30s, one his 60s, one his 80s.
 None of them were vaccinated.
 The total number of COVID related deaths in NSW reached 135 since the beginning of the pandemic, and 79 since the Delta outbreak started.

 Also by 25 August, in NSW, there were 1,029 new locally acquired cases, the states' and Australias' record twenty-four hour high.
 The cumulative state total of confirmed COVID cases reached 21,282; 15,684 of them in the 10 weeks since the first case of the Delta outbreak in Bondi.

 On 26 August in regional NSW, the lockdown started on 14 August was extended again to end on 10 September, as COVID cases continued to grow in Western NSW.

 In NSW, the 24 hours to 8pm on 27 August brought 2 more deaths, raising the state total to 139, and 83 during the Delta outbreak.
 There was also another state and national record high of 1,035 new locally acquired cases of COVID-19.
 There were 778 COVID-19 cases in NSW in hospital, 125 in intensive care and 52 requiring ventilation.

 On 28–29 August the official national COVID death toll reached 999 after 6 more deaths in NSW of confirmed cases.
 One woman and five men, all were aged in their 70s and 80s, and died in hospital.
 The total number of COVID related deaths in NSW was now 145 since the beginning of the pandemic, and 89 during the NSW Delta outbreak.

 Also on 28 August in NSW there were 1,218 new locally acquired cases of COVID-19, a new state record high, bringing the number reported there during the Delta outbreak (since 16 June) to 18,792, and 24,396 total.
 There were 813 COVID-19 cases in NSW hospitals, 126 in intensive care, 54 requiring ventilation.